Skip to content

 Sources

-• Teleticket, Inti Raymi: Program information, ticket categories, and price lists of various editions.
+• Teleticket, Inti Raymi: Program information, ticket categories and price lists of various editions.

 • EMUFEC, official statement: Sales exclusively via Teleticket for a recent edition.